 Costs & Responsibilities Â

-The service provider is responsible for recruiting and employing resources in both strategies.
-But when you outsource a project, the vendor pays for the infrastructure, office space, employee training, and licenses.
+In both strategies, the service provider is responsible for recruiting and employing resources.
+However, when you outsource a project, the vendor pays for the infrastructure, office space, employee training, and licenses.
 The vendor also ensures that each resource is adequately motivated and looked after. Â

 In some cases, this responsibility lies with the vendor implementing staff augmentation as well.
 Nevertheless, as a rule of thumb, in-house costs are almost always higher than outsourcing costs – even if you cannot identify them.
-This is because many in-house costs are often overlooked, like insurance, rent, maintenance, etc. Â
+This is because many in-house costs like insurance, rent, maintenance, etc are often overlooked. Â

 Organizational Culture Â